jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 <!-- IMAGE OF INTEL's MICROPROCESSOR HISTORY -->

-More transistors usually means a more powerful computer chip.
+More transistors means a more powerful computer chip.
 Few other companies have contributed to our economy at such an incredible rate.
 And the mystery of semiconductors never really went away.
 In time the difficulty slowly morphed into trying to comprehend the enormous complexity of today's manufacturing processes.

 Few people can.

 It takes three months for a modern microchip to go from base silicon into a microchip.
 The chip goes nearly non-stop through hundreds of very specialized tools.
 Operating these tools require skill sets so unique their rarity and preciousness is comparable to an endangered species.

 For example let's look at lithography machines.
 They are like printers for computer chips.
-Using very precise light they transfer intricate circuit designs from templates onto the silicon wafers coated with light-sensitive material.
+Using very precise beams of light they transfer intricate circuit designs from templates onto the silicon wafers coated with light-sensitive material.
 This "prints" power lines, interconnects, and transistors onto microchips.

 <!-- IMAGE OF LITHOGRAPHY MACHINE -->

-As Moore's Law progressed, lithography machines needed increasingly sophisticated optical systems, smaller wavelengths, and more complex templates to keep making transistors smaller.
+As Moore's Law progressed, lithography machines needed increasingly sophisticated optical systems, smaller light wavelengths, and more complex templates to keep making transistors smaller.

 In the search for the next iteration, the semiconductor industry has explored at least 13 distinct lithography technologies, including proximity, projection, and electron beam (E-beam) lithography.
-The current state-of-the-art is High Numerical Aperture Extreme Ultraviolet lithography which costs over $400 million.
+The current state-of-the-art is High Numerical Aperture Extreme Ultraviolet lithography, and one machine costs over $400 million.

-The price is so high because these new systems create features with critical dimensions below 8nm—to put this in perspective the number in 1990 was about 230nm, and a DNA molecule is approximately 2.5nm wide.
+The price is so high because these new systems create features with critical dimensions below 8nm—to put this in perspective the number in 1990 was about 230nm, and a human DNA molecule is approximately 2.5nm wide.

 This amazing progress cannot be taken for granted.
-The cost of a development is filled with twists and turns, false starts, and unrealized potential and is hitting the limits of economics and physics.
+The cost of a development is filled with twists and turns, false starts, and is hitting the limits of economics and physics.
+Semiconductor manufacturing is the most complicated process ever performed at scale.

 In this fog of development, Intel's ability to pack transistors onto microchips fell behind others.

-As tech reporters are apt to say, the other guys make faster and more powerful microchips, perhaps being 6-12 months ahead (although the gap should close with the impending "18/14A process nodes" I'm told).
+As tech reporters are apt to say, the other guys make faster microchips with more transistors, perhaps being 6-12 months ahead (although the gap should close with the impending "18/14A process nodes" I'm told).

+But you at Intel are still in the race.

-## Still In the Race
+## At the Top

 Intel wasn't always behind.
 You lead for many decades because Dr. Gordon Moore made scientific discovery the company's DNA, and then gave the reins to Dr. Andy Grove who instituted accountability according to his famous maxim "only the paranoid survive".

 Thus, you had a long history of designing and making the best microchips.
 For years business and customers were effectively forced to buy from you.
-Some trouble emerged as you sometimes threw your weight around by stomping competition or pressuring suppliers.
+Some trouble emerged as you sometimes threw your weight around by stomping competition or over pressuring suppliers.
 You even felt confident enough to reject Steve Jobs when he asked you to make the microchips for Apple's new device, the iPhone.

 Then in 2015, your ability to manufacture the fastest microprocessors faltered.